khammingfatt/Project-3-Quantifying-TV-Laughter/README.md

 ## Key Insights
-### Common
+### Overall
-* Character names are widely mentioned in both shows
-* 'Episode', 'like' and 'favorite' are commonly found in comments from both shows
+* Viewers frequently engage in discussions about popular show elements such as Cold Open, Halloween Heist, and potential sequels.
+* Topics that garner significant attention from viewers include their favorite characters and least favorite scenes.
+* Viewers actively discuss sitcom characters in their comments about the shows.

 ### Brooklyn's Nine Nine
 * 'Scene' is commonly mentioned in Brooklyn's Nine Nine